MadBomber/ai_client/README.md

 # AiClient

-First and foremost a big **THANK YOU** to [Kevin Sylvestre](https://ksylvest.com/) for his gem [OmniAI](https://github.com/ksylvest/omniai) upon which this effort depends.
+First and foremost a big **THANK YOU** to [Kevin Sylvestre](https://ksylvest.com/) for his gem [OmniAI](https://github.com/ksylvest/omniai) and [Olympia](https://olympia.chat/) for their [open_router gem](https://github.com/OlympiaAI/open_router) upon which this effort depends.

-**This is a work in progress**  I could use your help extending its capability.

-AiClien` is working.
-I've used early versions of it in several projects.

 See the  [change log](CHANGELOG.md) for recent modifications.

 ## Summary

+Are you ready to supercharge your applications with cutting-edge AI capabilities?
-`ai_client` is a versatile Ruby gem that serves as a generic client for interacting with various AI service providers through a unified API provided by Kevin's gem `OmniAI`.
-The `AiClient` class is designed to simplify the integration of large language models (LLMs) into applications. `AiClient` allows developers to create instances using just the model name, greatly reducing configuration overhead.
+Introducing `ai_client`, the ultimate Ruby gem that provides a seamless interface for interacting with a multitude of AI service providers through a single, unified API.

+With `ai_client`, you can effortlessly integrate large language models (LLMs) into your projects—simply specify the model name and let the gem handle the rest!
+Say goodbye to tedious configuration and hello to rapid development.

-With built-in support for popular AI providers—including OpenAI, Anthropic, Google, Mistral, LocalAI and Ollama—the gem abstracts the complexities of API interactions, offering methods for tasks such as chatting, transcription, speech synthesis, and embedding.
+This gem comes packed with built-in support for leading AI providers, including OpenAI, Anthropic, Google, Mistral, LocalAI, and Ollama.
+Whether you need to implement chatbots, transcription services, speech synthesis, or embeddings, `ai_client` abstracts the complexities of API interactions, allowing you to focus on what truly matters: building amazing applications.

-The middleware architecture enables customizable processing of requests and responses, making it easy to implement features like logging and retry logic.
-Seamlessly integrated with the `OmniAI` framework, `ai_client` empowers developers to leverage cutting-edge AI capabilities without vendor lock-in, making it an essential tool for modern AI-driven applications.
+Plus, with its flexible middleware architecture, you can easily customize request and response processing—implement logging, retry logic, and more with minimal effort.
+And thanks to its seamless integration with the `OmniAI` framework, you can leverage the latest AI advancements without worrying about vendor lock-in.

+Join the growing community of developers who are transforming their applications with `ai_client`.
+Install it today and unlock the full potential of AI in your projects!

 ## Installation